Wola Sękowa

 Wola Sękowa is about 15 mi from Sanok in southeast Poland near the border with Slovakia and Ukraine.
 It is situated below the main watershed at the foot of the Słonne Mountain, and has an elevation of 340 metres.
 It is located in the Subcarpathian Voivodship (since 1999), previously in Krosno Voivodship (1975–1998) and Sanok district, (10 mi east of Sanok).
-Nearby towns include Medzilaborce and Palota (in northeastern Slovakia).
+Nearby towns include Medzilaborce and Palota (in northeastern Slovakia) and Nowotaniec being a nearby village.
 The village lies near the Pielnica River at the foot of the Bukowica mountains, which are the main trail in Pogórze Bukowskie.